fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 The selector for our UI Options will be the classname of the `<div>` we created in [Step 1](#download-and-install-the-infusion-library).
 In this markup, the selector is `".flc-prefsEditor-separatedPanel"`.

-The options tell the component about two things:
+The options tell the component about three things:

 * where to find the Table of Contents template: the `tocTemplate` option,
 * where to find the UI Options HTML templates included in Infusion: the `terms.templatePrefix` option, and